Have you baked a cupcake in an ice cream cone? We are showing you how to make a turkey cupcake in a cone for your fall celebrations.

 - Preheat your oven to 350F.
 In the mixing bowl, stir together flour, sugar, baking soda, and salt.

 - In the saucepan, mix together butter (or margarine), water, and cocoa powder.
-Stir all the time.
+Stir constantly.
 When the butter is completely melted, remove from heat and combine with the flour mixture in the bowl.

 - Use a big spoon and mix till everything is well blended.